aryelgois/yasql-php/README.md

 }
 ```

-You also need a config file for the builder command.
-The default is to place it
+You also need a [config file] for the builder command.
+The default is to place
-in `config/databases.yml`, but you can choose another place or have more than
+it in `config/databases.yml`, but you can choose another place or have more than
 one configuration.
-_(see specifications in **Builder**)_
+_(see [Builder] specifications)_

 # Usage